Western Digital says resubmitted bid with KKR for Toshiba's chip unit

-TOKYO, June 27 Western Digital Corp said it and private equity firm KKR & Co LP had resubmitted a bid for Toshiba Corp's prized flash memory chip unit.
+TOKYO, June 27 (Reuters) - Western Digital Corp said it and private equity firm KKR & Co LP had resubmitted a bid for Toshiba Corp's prized flash memory chip unit.

 As part of the bid, Western Digital will provide debt financing to facilitate a sale, the U.S. firm said in a brief statement.